sv222/wasabi-terraform-example/README.md

    - The code includes a commented-out section for configuring an S3 backend.
 If you wish to use an S3 backend for storing your Terraform state, uncomment the relevant section in the `backend.tf` file and configure it with your bucket details.

 3. **Variables:**
-   - Review and update the variables in the `terraform.tfvars` file, such as `region` and `bucket_name_postfix` according to your requirements.
+   - Review and update the variables in the `terraform.tfvars` file, such as `region` and `user_names` according to your requirements.

 ## Usage